Vrushabh27/ubf/README.md

 # Universal Barrier Functions (UBF)

-The Universal Barrier Function (UBF) framework provides a general, modular approach to implementing barrier function-based safety controllers for dynamic systems.
-The package is designed to be highly configurable, allowing users to easily replace all tuning parameters, system dynamics, and safety constraints to adapt the framework to any system.
+The Universal Barrier Function (UBF) framework provides a general, modular approach to implementing barrier function-based safety controllers for general nonlinear systems under limited actuation.
+The package is designed to be highly configurable, allowing users to easily replace all tuning parameters, system dynamics, and safety/input constraints to adapt the framework to any system.

 ## Installation